Women's boxing: Historical overview

-The International Boxing Association (amateur) accepted new rules for women’s boxing at the end of the 20th century and approved the first European Cup for Women in 1999 and the first World Championship for women in 2001.
-In October 2001 the first women’s world amateur boxing championships, called the 2001 Women's World Amateur Boxing Championships, were held in Scranton, in the United States.
+The International Boxing Association (amateur) accepted new rules for women's boxing at the end of the 20th century and approved the first European Cup for Women in 1999 and the first World Championship for women in 2001.
+In October 2001 the first women's world amateur boxing championships, called the 2001 Women's World Amateur Boxing Championships, were held in Scranton, in the United States.

 Women's boxing was not featured at the 2008 Olympics; however, on 14 August 2009, it was announced that the International Olympic Committee's Executive Board (EB) had approved the inclusion of women's boxing for the Games in London in the 2012 Olympics, contrary to the expectations of some observers.
 Around these (2009) hearings, in conjunction with AIBA (International Boxing Association), the International Olympic Committee agreed to include three additional women's weight classes to the 2012 London Olympic Games.
 A new "gender-appropriate" women's boxing uniform was being created at the time, which would have required women (under AIBA rules) to wear skirts during competition.
 The issue was widely ignored by the public until amateur boxer and London student Elizabeth Plank brought the issue to light.
 She created a petition at Change.com to end the gender-based mandatory uniforms.
 It was eventually decided (before the 2012 Olympics) to give women boxers the option of wearing shorts or a skirt.

-Women were allowed to competitively box for the first time at the Olympics during the 2012 Summer Olympics in London, producing the world's first 12 female Olympic medalist boxers.
-Nicola Adams of Great Britain won the world’s first Olympic women's boxing gold medal.
+Women were allowed to competitively box for the first time at the Olympics during the 2012 Summer Olympics, in London, producing the world's first 12 female Olympic medalist boxers.
+Nicola Adams of Great Britain won the world's first Olympic women's boxing gold medal.

 On 14 September 2014, after defeating Croatian Ivana Habazin, Cecilia Brækhus became the first Norwegian and the first woman to hold all major world championship belts in her weight division (welterweight) in boxing history.

 In 2015 the World Boxing Federation unified various women's titles to have one title holder.

+In 2024, Cindy Ngamba became the first boxer chosen for the Refugee Olympic Team; later that year she became the first medalist for the Refugee Olympic Team at the Olympics, having won bronze in women's 75 kg boxing at the 2024 Summer Olympics.